AntonioGally/Portfolio/README.md

     <img src="src/img/prints/print.jpeg" alt="Print About Page"><br/>
 </p>

 I made this portfolio because I needed a platform to post my future projects, I know there is GitHub, but this platform is more devoted to Devs.
 As for the portfolio design, I was inspired by several on the internet, and I did mine with some changes.
+Here's the Figma <a href="https://www.figma.com/file/A31slvk6McW5ySJAdCmeB2/MyPortifolio?node-id=0%3A1" target="_blank">link</a>

 ### Built With